santanca/Target-Crisis/README.md

 Download full and type ‘make’ in the terminal to create executable.

 **NOTE**
 Included with our game code is a Blender map we intended to utilize with the final version of the game and the obj loader we created to implement the map with our code.
-Had a we little more time, that would have been our final product.
+Had a we little more time, a combination of the game mechanics you see here in our finished beta and the blender map would have been our final product.